Don’t use software for digital flipbook publishing

 #1 Your digital publication is locked in time, bugs and all.

-Using software creates a your digital magazine as a bunch of static files which locks your digital editions into both the features and bugs of the digital magazine software at that time.
-There is no way for you to easily update all of your digital publications your pdf to HTML5 software created if a browser update does not render your publication.
+Using software creates your digital magazine as a bunch of static files which locks your digital editions into both the features and bugs of the digital flipbook publishing software at that time.
+There is no way for you to easily update all of your digital publications your pdf to HTML5 software created if a browser update makes your publication unreadable.

 A good digital edition service provider will offer a core viewing engine that is constantly updated with not only support for new browser versions, but bug fixes and new features as well, ensuring your digital editions are always viewable and up-to-date.